Driving through Lough Dan, County Wicklow

 Renting a car

-You will need a valid licence to rent a car in Ireland.
-Some rental companies won't rent to drivers under 21 or over 70, so check with the rental company before you book.
+You will need a valid licence and a credit card to rent a vehicle in Ireland.
+Most rental companies will not rent to drivers under 25 but there is no upper age limit.
+However, if you are over 75, you will be asked to meet additional requirements.
 This information is generally included in the terms and conditions on the company's website.
 Try and book in advance to get better offers or deals and to ensure availability during the high season.

 In Ireland, the majority of rental cars are standard shift (manual transmission).
 Automatic cars are available, but you should book well in advance of travelling to avoid disappointment.